-This exhibition looks at the different ways that the nature of time and space over the last eighteen months affected how the artists of HB Drawing worked and what they made.
+This exhibition looked at the different ways that the nature of time and space over the last eighteen months affected how the artists of HB Drawing worked and what they made.

 The physicist Carlo Rovelli, describing Albert Einstein’s unified concept of space and time says it is ‘a structured whole rather than a succession of instants’.
 A spacetime continuum which isn’t fixed but can flex and curve.
 And Einstein’s theory of general relativity predicts that time will pass at different speeds in different places.